Communities & Memberships

 If you're looking for a Facebook Group alternative that's a private group for a company or non-profit, Vanilla Forums is an option.
 Along with its other brand Higher Logic, it provides forum-first options for things like customer communities, association membership communities, or alumni networks.

-It gives some customization features and community management features too.
+It gives some customization features and community management tools too.
 Members can create and publish content, and you can organize your community with groups and subgroups.

 It doesn't come with monetization features, and is best for an organization trying to engage its customers or members without needing to build a digital business from the community.